-WHO Goodwill Ambassador calls for renewed focus on Leprosy through 'Don't Forget Leprosy' campaign
+WHO Goodwill Ambassador Calls For Renewed Focus On Leprosy Through 'Don't Forget Leprosy' Campaign

-New Delhi, Feb 7 (IANS) The Covid-19 pandemic has increased the challenges and brought greater neglect, especially for marginalised/ people affected by Leprosy.
+New Delhi: The Covid-19 pandemic has increased the challenges and brought greater neglect, especially for marginalised/ people affected by Leprosy.

 Reinforcing the need to focus and enable communities, Yohei Sasakawa, WHO Goodwill Ambassador for Leprosy Elimination, said: "The impact of the coronavirus pandemic has been particularly hard on people affected by leprosy and their families who were in a vulnerable situation to begin with.
 Lockdowns and other measures to prevent the spread of the virus have caused many problems at the field level, making access to medical services difficult, causing loss of livelihoods and exacerbating the difficulties that persons affected by leprosy already encounter due to stigma and discrimination.
 They must not be forgotten."